-NOTE 22 - LIQUIDITY AND AVAILABILITY (Continued)
+NOTE 21 - LIQUIDITY AND AVAILABILITY (Continued)

 Funds designated by the Foundation board as endowments (quasi-endowments) are not intended to be spent by the Foundation.
 However, these amounts could be made available as necessary.
 The Foundation maintains a market stabilization reserve (as further discussed in Note 15) that may be drawn upon in the event of financial distress or an immediate liquidity need resulting from events outside the typical life cycle of converting financial assets to cash or settling financial liabilities.
-As of June 30, 2022 and 2021, the market stabilization reserve was \$1,265,077 and \$1,353,371, respectively.
+As of June 30, 2023 and 2022, the market stabilization reserve was \$1,304,432 and \$1,265,077, respectively.
 However, because the market stabilization reserve policy caps the amount of the reserve at \$1,000,000, values over and above that amount are considered available for general use by the Foundation Board of Trustees.
-In the event of an unanticipated liquidity need, the Foundation could also draw upon its \$1.5 million line of credit maintained at a local bank (as further discussed in Note 12).

 The Foundation manages its liquidity and reserves following three guiding principles: operating within a prudent range of financial soundness and stability, maintaining adequate liquid assets to fund near-term operating needs and maintaining sufficient reserves to provide reasonable assurance that long-term obligations will be discharged.
-The Foundation has a liquidity policy to maintain liquid assets in an amount sufficient to cover existing designated fund balances, approved strategic investment commitments and an operating reserve equal to twelve (12) months of operating expenses (average actual operating expenses for the past three fiscal years).
+The Foundation has a liquidity policy to maintain liquid assets in an amount sufficient to cover existing designated fund balances, approved strategic investment commitments and an operating reserve equal to twelve (12) months of operating expenses (average actual operating expenses and net interfund transfers for the past three fiscal years).
 To achieve these targets, the Foundation monitors its liquidity reserve quarterly throughout the fiscal year.
 Such analysis is utilized in the development of the Foundation's annual operating budget, as well as in considering requests made by the University for special appropriations of unrestricted resources.
-As of June 30, 2022 and 2021, the operating reserve was \$1,952,394 and \$1,832,180, respectively.
-During the years ended June 30, 2022 and 2021, the level of liquidity and reserves was managed within the policy requirements.
+As of June 30, 2023 and 2022, the operating reserve was \$1,996,077 and \$1,952,394, respectively.
+During the years ended June 30, 2023 and 2022, the level of liquidity and reserves was managed within the policy requirements.

-WRIGHT STATE UNIVERSITY FOUNDATION, INC. SUMMARY OF TOTAL REVENUES (Unaudited) For the ten years ended June 30, 2013 to 2022
+WRIGHT STATE UNIVERSITY FOUNDATION, INC. SUMMARY OF TOTAL REVENUES (Unaudited) For the ten years ended June 30, 2014 to 2023